kedar170123023/OMRScanner/README.md

 # OMR-Scanner
 A full-fledged OMR checking software that can read and evaluate OMR sheets scanned at any angle and having any color.
 With support for a customizable marking scheme with section-wise marking, bonus questions, etc.

+### Note: An upgrade is under progress, the updated Readme(How to run, etc) will be available by end of April '19.

 ## How to run
 #### Install dependencies